 [Heterogeneity of neglect means within-subject is better] Despite the fact that 8 patients with neglect were recruited for this study, as can be seen from the results, there are several issues with making strong claims about group differences.
 Most notably, neglect patients are a highly heterogeneous group, with widely varying degrees of deficits, and different relationships between the deficits.
-Further, clinical recovery and deficits so strong as to prevent the completion of experimental tests inevitably reduce the sample.
+Clinical measures such as those used here may not be sensitive enough, or cover enough domains of performance, to detect deficits still present in the individual.
 Further research, besides avoiding the covert orienting task as a measure of spatial deficits, would benefit from within-subject designs, such as before-and-after certain treatments, or longitudinally, as patients recover.
 Such designs would avoid some of the problems inherent in group-wise comparisons hamstrung by the heterogeneity of the disorder.
+The clinical symptoms, covert orienting deficits, and visual working memory deficits examined here may emerge from damage to un-related or weakly-linked domains of the neglect disorder, but further research with larger sample sizes, preferably making use of repeated measures designs, will be required.

+Most rehabilitation techniques implemented in neglect focus on remediating the attention deficits.
+If these attention deficits are distinct from the working memory impairments discussed here and elsewhere (tk), than this rehabilitation strategy will fail to address this domain, and leave patients with untreated disorder.
+The next chapter addresses this question by examining the effects of a prominent rehabilitation technique on non-attentional biases.